ophian/ophian.github.io/_posts/2025-08-31-Serendipity-Styx-5.0-rc1-released.md

 ## Styx 5.0-rc1

   - Finally all additional_plugins have raised up for Serendipity Styx 5.0.
-Styx 5.0 now checks the plugins roots directory for UTF-8 encoded lang files only.
+Styx 5.0 now checks all plugins root directory for UTF-8 encoded lang files only.
   - Fix some lasting comment handling type issues
   - Fix libraries for type issues or PHP deprecations
   - Fix some API parameter and return type issues for PDO::PostgreSQL.